Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 ```
 1. A static method is a method that belongs directly to the constructor function (or class) itself, not to instances created by it.
 2. You call static methods on the class or constructor, not on an object created from it.

+## Class
+constructor function works fine, but it’s a bit old-school and verbose.